-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The centre generally fronts onto a collector road but is in close proximity to Brougham Street, a major arterial.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The centre generally fronts onto a collector road but is in close proximity to Brougham Street, a major arterial.
 The centre is serviced by two low frequency bus services.
 It does not have dedicated cycle facilities but will be within a block of a major cycle route once it is completed.
 4 12 Land Assembly There is a contiguous vacant area of approximately 2,200m 2 which is large enough to provide for a variety of commercial uses anticipated by the zone.
 4 12 Land Remediation Requirements The vacant area is not a listed HAIL site.
 4 8 Location-specific Private Infrastructure Requirements The centre is serviced.
 It is in a wastewater constraint area and would need to provide on-site storage of wastewater but this is not unusual or considered to impose costs that would significantly affect feasibility.
-4 8 Natural Hazards Constraints The whole of the centre is in an LMA.
-While there were no recent specific geotechnical investigations on record, the centre is in a general area identified as being at moderate risk of liquefaction- induced damage.
+4 8 Natural Hazards Constraints The whole of the centre is in a LMA.
+While there were no recent specific geotechnical investigations on record, the centre is in a general area identified as being at moderate risk of liquefaction-induced damage.
 Consent notices on some adjacent sites require specific foundation design.
-2 6 Planning Constraints Commercial Local zoning limits the size of any proposed supermarket to 1000m 2 GLFA.
-There is a maximum individual tenancy size of 350m 2 GLFA at ground floor level for retail activities and a maximum office tenancy size of 350m 2 GLFA.
+2 6 Planning ConstraintsCommercial Local zoning limits the size of any proposed supermarket to 1000m2 GLFA.
+There is a maximum individual tenancy size of 350m2 GLFA at ground floor level for retail activities and a maximum office tenancy size of 350m2 GLFA.
 There are no centre-specific rules for Selwyn Street that would significantly affect feasibility.
-4 16 Proximity to Residential Areas (customer base/workforce) The centre is in an established residential neighbourhood where the zoning provides for medium density development.
-4 16 Visibility The centre fronts onto a collector road which provides reasonably good visibility for a local centre.
-4 12 Other Development Constraints None known.
-4 8 TOTAL WEIGHT ED SCORE 98
+4 16 Proximity to Residential Areas (customer base/workforce) Areas (customer 16 Visibility The centre fronts onto a collector road which provides reasonably good visibility for a local centre.
+12 Other Development Constraints None known.
+8 TOTAL WEIGHTED SCORE (out of 104) 98